mr-segfault/awesome-static-analysis/README.md

 * [XCode](https://developer.apple.com/xcode/) :copyright: - XCode provides a pretty decent UI for [Clang's](http://clang-analyzer.llvm.org/xcode.html) static code analyzer (C/C++, Obj-C)

 ## Deprecated Tools
+* [2012][CMetrics](https://github.com/MetricsGrimoire/CMetrics) - Measures size and complexity for C files
+* [2018][flint++](http://l2program.co.uk/category/flint) - cross-platform, zero-dependency port of flint, a lint program for C++ developed and used at Facebook.
+* [2015][vera++](https://bitbucket.org/verateam/vera/wiki/Introduction) - Vera++ is a programmable tool for verification, analysis and transformation of C++ source code.
+* [2017][Corrode](https://github.com/jameysharp/corrode) - Semi-automatic translation from C to Rust.
+Could reveal bugs in the original implementation by showing Rust compiler warnings and errors.

 # More collections
 * [go-tools](https://github.com/dominikh/go-tools) - A collection of tools and libraries for working with Go code, including linters and static analysis